|

 of what people call them, they all have the same basic, and critically

-important(!) function of
+important(!) function

-getting money onto your prepaid phone account.
+getting money onto your prepaid wireless account.

 Prepaid cards were one of the first replenishment products on